Holidays

 Disabling auto-skip

 If your team provides on-call coverage even on holidays, disable the Auto-skip holidays toggle on the schedule.
-The rotation proceeds as normal regardless of the holiday calendar.
+The rotation proceeds as normal regardless of the holiday list.

 WARNING